damek/damek.github.io/_random/linear-layouts,-triton,-and-linear-algebra-over-f_2.md

 Linear layouts provide a direct method for identifying this replication.
 Specifically, the duplication of a logical element across threads is represented in the layout matrix $A$ as a zero-column in the section corresponding to the thread ID bits.

-A zero-column means that changing the thread ID does not change the resulting logical address $w$ in the mapping $w = A * v$.
+A zero-column means that changing the thread ID does not change the resulting logical address $w$ in the mapping $w = Av$.
 The compiler inspects the matrix for this property to ensure each logical element is processed only once during a reduction.

 ### Mixed-Precision Data Shuffling